0xSero/partisia-docs/docs/pbc-fundamentals/onboarding-new-byoc.md

 as on the Partisia
 Blockchain network.
 We provide a template for anyone to tweak and submit a proposal to add the coin of their choice to
-Partisia Blockchian.
+Partisia Blockchain.
 This proposal will go to a vote to our node operator committee.
-The committee then has 7 days to review the proposal and either accept or reject the proposal.
+The committee has 7 days to review the proposal and either accept or reject the proposal.
 If it is accepted, the contract will go live and the token will become available as an asset in the